-Being charged with a white-collar crime in New York can tarnish your reputation in your workplace and community for years to come, even if you are found “not guilty.”
+Being charged with a white-collar crime in New York can tarnish your reputation in your workplace and community for years to come, even if you are found not guilty.”
 No one deserves to be portrayed as guilty before the outcome of the case is known.
-However, when it comes to white-collar crimes, people will often jump to conclusions without knowing the facts.
+However

 In general, white-collar crimes are based on some sort of deception or cover-up in order to benefit financially.
 What are some types of white-collar crimes?
 White-collar crimes include extortion, fraud, identity theft and embezzlement, just to name a few.
 A conviction can result in fines, a prison sentence, restitution and parole.
 These are consequences that any person will strive to avoid, particularly if they are not guilty of the charges against them and have a reputation to uphold.